-For GPU bound content, it is expected that the GPU queue process work in parallel.
-The dominant queue must be close to 100% utilized.
+For GPU bound content, it is expected that the GPU queues process work in parallel.
+The dominant queue must be close to 100% utilized to get the best performance.
 If no queue is dominant, but the GPU is fully utilized, then a serialization or dependency problem might be preventing queue overlap.